cristina-j/Retail-Sales-Performance-and-Customer-Behavior-Analysis/README.md

 - Revenue distribution across genders remained relatively balanced

 ### Data Considerations
-- The dataset contains incomplete records for the final five months of 2014 and 2016
+- The dataset contains incomplete records for the final five months of 2014 and 2016.
-- No data was imputed; all insights are based on available records only
+- No data was attributed; all insights are based on available records only.
-- External economic context was reviewed to support interpretation, not to explain missing data
+- External economic context was reviewed to support interpretation, not to explain missing data.

 ---